hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 Sawtooth distributed ledger is created and used for the first time.
-One of the settings in the genesis block that should be set is the key that is authorized to set and change configuration settings, as shown below using the **sawtooth config genesis** command.
+One of the settings in the genesis block that should be set is the key that is authorized to set and change configuration settings, as shown below using the ``sawtooth config genesis`` command.

-To create the genesis block, run the following commands as root:
+To create the genesis block, open a new terminal window (the validator window) and run the following commands as root:

 .. code-block:: console

-  $ sawtooth keygen
+  # sawtooth keygen
-  $ sawtooth config genesis
+  # sawtooth config genesis
-  $ sudo -u sawtooth sawtooth admin genesis config-genesis.batch
+  # sudo -u sawtooth sawtooth admin genesis config-genesis.batch

 The following output appears: